chenxingqiang/secret-learn/doc/model_persistence.rst

 tools like `pip`, `mamba`, `conda`, `poetry`, `conda-lock`, `pixi`, etc.

-It is not always possible to load a model trained with older versions of the jax-sklearn library and its dependencies in an updated software environment.
+It is not always possible to load a model trained with older versions of the secret-learn library and its dependencies in an updated software environment.
 Instead, you might need to retrain the model with the new versions of all the libraries.
 So when training a model, it is important to record the training recipe (e.g. a Python script) and training set information, and metadata about